python-jsonschema/jsonschema/docs/validate.rst

         Validate the given schema against the validator's `META_SCHEMA`.

-        :raises: :exc:`jsonschema.exceptions.SchemaError` if the schema
+        :raises: `jsonschema.exceptions.SchemaError` if the schema
             is invalid

     .. method:: is_type(instance, type)